HansRen1024/C-OF/README.md

 # C-OF
-Pytorch implementation for paper: A Real-Time and Long-Term Face Tracking Method using Convolutional Neural Network and Optical Flow
+Pytorch implementation for paper: A Real-Time and Long-Term Face Tracking Method Using Convolutional Neural Network and Optical Flow for Internet of Things